ananas-des/BI_ML_2023/hw7/README.md

 During this **Homework** we were dealing with:

 - creating custom function for convoluting images with any mask;
-- multiclass classification - on [dataset](./data) with pictures for bean leaves of three classes: healthy, with angular leaf spot, or bean rust
+- multiclass classification - on dataset with pictures for **bean leaves** of three classes: *healthy*, with *angular leaf spot*, or *bean rust*

+Data with **bean leaves** images for model [training](https://storage.googleapis.com/ibeans/train.zip), [validation](https://storage.googleapis.com/ibeans/validation.zip) and [testing](https://storage.googleapis.com/ibeans/test.zip) target prediction could be downloaded via respective lins.

 The quality of the obtained models was evaluated using `accuracy score`.